 Milk Production—Next to genetics, milk production is the single most important factor in weight.
 When asked to describe the perfect cow, Tom Lasater said, “She’ll look like a cow that gives a hell of a lot of milk.”

-If you are a grass-based rancher who likes thrifty cattle that raise profitable calves in any climate with a minimum of attention, Beefmaster is the breed for you!
+If you are a grass-based rancher who likes thrifty cattle that raise profitable calves in any climate with a minimum of attention, Beefmaster is the breed for you.
+Nothing beats a Beefmaster!

-For a complete history of the creation of the Beefmaster breed and Lasater’s philosophies, please see Lasaters.
+For a complete history of the creation of the Beefmaster breed and Lasater’s philosophies, please see The Lasater Philosophy of Cattle Raising.